 “Grateful to see the resolve of @SenJohnThune for both our chambers to stand TOGETHER with Israel in the new Congress.”

-Republican Tim Scott called on the Senate to pass the legislation already now.
+Republican Tim Scott of South Carolina called on the Senate to pass the legislation already now.

-“The Senate must pass or bill to protect Americans and our allies from wrongful targeting by the ICC.
+“The Senate must pass our bill to protect Americans and our allies from wrongful targeting by the ICC.
 Standing up for our great ally Israel shouldn’t be a partisan issue,” he wrote.

-During his first term in office, President-elect Donald Trump in June 2020 had issued sanctions against ICC officials over the court’s actions with regard to Israel and possible war crimes suits against the Jewish state.
-US President Joe Biden lifted those sanctions those sanctions in April 2021.
+During his first term in office, president-elect Donald Trump in June 2020 had issued sanctions against ICC officials over the court’s actions with regard to Israel and possible war crimes suits against the Jewish state.
+US President Joe Biden lifted those sanctions in April 2021.

 The House passed legislation in June to restore the sanctions after ICC Chief Prosecutor Karim Khan announced in May that he had asked his court’s pre-trial chamber to issue sanctions against Israeli leaders.
 The pre-trial chamber has yet to rule on the matter.